imskm/kore-doc/applications/running.md

 The first method will keep the process in the foreground allowing you to shut it down using CTRL-C.

-This method is aimed when developing.
+This method is aimed at developing.

 The second method will read the configuration file passed on the command line, load in all required application modules and attempt to change root and drop privileges accordingly.